+What can you expect after your Social Security disability hearing?
 On average, Social Security Disability appeals take months to resolve.
 Once you have your appeal hearing, it’s easy to feel a deep sense of relief.
 However, waiting on untimely court determinations creates unexpected stress.

-Did your attorney do everything correct?
+Did your attorney do everything correctly?

 Did your attorney make the strongest case?

-Did the social security doctor ruin your claim?
+Did the Social Security doctor ruin your claim?

 Can you really not perform any work in the economy?